gonzalocasas/Specifications/docs/broker.md

 by looking into a local storage of node addresses.
 This is list of addresses is created dynamically during the broker's lifecycle as long as handlers register to the broker.
-Then, because collisions may happen between node adresses, the broker also has to perform a `MIC check` to ensure both the validity and its responsability for the given packet.
+Then, because collisions may happen between node adresses, the broker also has to perform a `MIC check` to ensure both the validity and its responsibility for the given packet.

 An unknown address or a invalid `MIC check` should lead to an error transmitted to the router emitter.
 Errors are detailed in a next section.
 If everything went well, the broker has to